cirias/secmuxer/README.md

 1. The built in `sh` func is very dangerous.
 Only use this tool when you know the content of input.
 2. To leverage simplicity, it runs `openssl` to decrypt the file.
 And you cannot change the encryption algorithm.

+## How did this come

+> Where do I put my credentials?

+That problem concerns me everytime I build a personal tool.
+I want everything to be version controlled, even the script of deployment.
+And I also want my repo public.

+I know vault for a long time.
+It runs as a service and needs an server.
+But I just needs a simple cli tool.
+So I borrowed it's idea and made this.